This page provides detailed information on how to use SACStat.

 Magistrates' Court sentencing data has three top-level tabs for each offence:

-The Sentence Type (Cases) tab shows all the sentence types for cases (known as total effective sentences) that included at least one charge of the offence.
+The Sentence Type (Cases) tab shows all the sentence types for cases that include one or more charges of the offence.
 The total number of cases is indicated above the graph.
 The graph shows the percentage of cases that received each sentence type.

 You can find data on the gender and age group of offenders by clicking on the second row of tabs: All People, Males, Females, Age 18–19, Age 20–24, Age 25–34, Age 35–44, Age 45–54, Age 55+.